Detailed answers about CodeGraph and GoCPG architecture and subsystems.

 The system supports 21 scenarios: S01 (onboarding), S02 (security), S03 (documentation), S04 (feature development), S05 (refactoring), S06 (performance), S07 (test coverage), S08 (compliance), S09 (code review), S10 (cross-repo analysis), S11 (architecture), S12 (tech debt), S13 (mass refactoring), S14 (security incident), S15 (debugging), S16 (entry points), S17 (file editing), S18 (code optimization — composite), S19 (standards check — composite), S20 (dependencies), S21 (structural pattern search).

-MultiScenarioCopilot (src/workflow/orchestration/copilot.py) is the system’s central orchestrator.
-It builds the LangGraph graph, runs intent classification and routing, then hands off control to the appropriate workflow handler.
-The run(query) method returns a state dict with fields query, intent, scenario_id, confidence, answer, evidence, and metadata.
+invoke_role_bound_scenario (src/digital_employees/runtime/scenarios/role_bound_scenario_invoker.py) is the runtime scenario boundary.
+It validates the employee/scenario policy and required scope, runs pre-retrieval and routing, then returns a state dict with fields such as query, intent, scenario_id, confidence, answer, evidence, and metadata.

 The classify_intent_node (src/workflow/orchestration/intent.py) performs LLM-based classification of the user’s intent.
 It takes the query text as input and populates intent, scenario_id, and confidence fields in the MultiScenarioState.
 It uses a prompt from config/prompts/{lang}/workflow_prompts.yaml listing all scenarios.

 The pre_retrieval node (src/workflow/orchestration/pre_retrieval.py) is an optional step between classification and routing (Phase E).
-It runs HybridRetriever.retrieve() to pre-fetch context from ChromaDB and DuckDB.
+It runs HybridRetriever.retrieve() to pre-fetch context from OpenViking and DuckDB.
 Results are stored in state["pre_retrieval_results"].
-Enabled via config.yamlworkflows.pre_retrieval.enable: true (on by default).
+Enabled via config.yaml → workflows.pre_retrieval.enable: true (on by default).

 Authorization is implemented through several mechanisms: JWT tokens, API keys, and OAuth 2.0.
 The central FastAPI dependency — get_auth_context (src/api/auth/middleware.py) — extracts and validates user data from each incoming request.
 The result is placed in an AuthContext container with fields user_id, username, role, scopes, and auth_method.